niebert/jsoneditor4code/README.md

 ## Quick Start for Users of JSONEditor4Code

-Just download the [ZIP-file of the JSONEditor4Code repository](https://github.com/niebert/hamburger-menu-creator/archive/master.zip).
+Just download the [ZIP-file of the JSONEditor4Code repository](https://github.com/niebert/JSONEditor4Code/-/archive/master/jsoneditor4code-master.zip).
 For using the [AppLSAC](https://en.wikiversity.org/wiki/WebApps_with_LocalStorage_and_AppCache) unzip the file and navigate to the `docs/`-folder and load the `docs/index.html` in your browser as privacy-friendly [AppLSAC-2](https://en.wikiversity.org/wiki/WebApps_with_LocalStorage_and_AppCache/Types_of_AppLSAC).
 All files, that are equired  for the AppLSAC to run are stored in the docs folder.
 Only if you are planing the change the source code of the AppLSAC `JSONEditor4Code` you need the other folders.

-If you just want to use `JSONEditor4Code` in your browser it is recommended to copy just the `docs/`-folder and rename the folder to `jsoneditor4code/`.
+If you just want to use `JSONEditor4Code` in your browser it is recommended to
+* copy just the `docs/`-folder,
+* rename the folder to `jsoneditor4code/` and
+* start `index.html` with your browser as [AppLSAC-2](https://en.wikiversity.org/wiki/WebApps_with_LocalStorage_and_AppCache/Types_of_AppLSAC).

 <!-- END:   src/readme/usage.md -->